GNS-GameDesign/info/free_software.md

 **If you have any questions, please ping Jack M on the [club Discord server](https://discord.gg/dZ2q3gaPjB)**.

-**Click the following dropdowns to get started to view the necessary steps.**

 # #1 GitHub sign up

 **IT IS HIGHLY RECOMMENDED YOU FOLLOW THIS GUIDE EXACTLY IF YOU HAVE NEVER USED GITHUB BEFORE**